Hamza-Ziyard/EdEmo/README.md

 ### ---- Important ----
 ___

-- Read the requirment text [here](https://github.com/hamzaziyard-devep/EdEmo/tree/main/Requirements) to setup all basic requirments.
+- Read the requirment text [here](https://github.com/hamzaziyard-devep/EdEmo/tree/main/Requirements) to setup all basic requirements.

 ### Team Members
 ___
-- Our team members are 2nd year Software Engineering and Computer Science undergradutaes from Informatics Intitute of Techology.
+- Our team members are 2nd year Software Engineering and Computer Science undergraduates from Informatics Intitute of Techology.
 Our names are mentioned below.

     * Suhith Nanayakkara
     * Charani Hasara